51st Infantry Regiment (Russian Empire): Formation

 The regiment was formed as the Sveaborg Garrison Regiment on 22 October 1809.
-This regiment was created by joining the 2nd Fredrikshamn and the Vilmanstrand Garrison battalions.
+This regiment was created by joining the 2nd Fredrikshamn and the Villmanstrand Garrison battalions.

 On 11 January 1811, from the 12 companies of the Sveaborg Garrison Regiment, the three-battalion Lithuanian Musketeer Regiment was formed, named on February 22, 1811 the Lithuanian Infantry Regiment.

 History

 Napoleonic Wars

 On 6 November 1811, the regiment, with the Nevsky Infantry Regiment, formed the 2nd Brigade of the 21st Infantry Division.

 In 1812, during the French invasion of Russia, the regiment first fought on 7 October 1812 near Polotsk. the regiment then partook in the battles at Chashniki, Borisov and Studyanka.

 Having crossed the Vistula in 1813, the Lithuanian regiment was part of the corps besieging Danzig, and then were moved to Poznań.
 In the detachment of General Ferdinand von Wintzingerode, the regiment fought in the battle of Leipzig and on 6 January 1814 crossed the Rhine near Düsseldorf.
-The Lithuanian regiment fought in the battles of Craonne, Laon and Parisduring the Campaign in north-east France in 1814.
+The Lithuanian regiment fought in the battles of Craonne, Laon and Paris during the Campaign in north-east France in 1814.

-On 4 July 1817, the Lithuanian regiment was assigned to the separate Lithuanian corps.
+On 4 July 1817, the Lithuanian regiment was assigned to the Separate Lithuanian Corps.